ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The type system is limited in scope; its purpose is to express restrictions that, without functions, are implicit in the grammar of filter expressions.
-The type system also guides conversions ({{type-conv}}) that are implicit in the grammar without the use of function expressions.
+The type system also guides conversions ({{type-conv}}) that mimic the way different kinds of expressions are handled in the grammar when function expressions are not in use.

 #### Syntax
 {: unnumbered}